 SAS program will be used to analyze data

 Jornada LTER III arthropod pitfalls are located at each of the NPP study sites, excluding the 3 playas.
 (T-WEST, T-EAST, T-TAYL, M-NORT, M-RABB, M-WELL, G-IBPE, G-BASN, G-SUMM, C-SAND, C-CALI, C-GRAV) The following list gives the location for the line of traps for each site relative to the NPP grid: C-GRAV NW corner C-SAND south side C-CALI SW corner G-SUMM NE corner G-BASN east side G-IBPE NW corner M-WELL east side M-RABB west wide M-NORT south side T-TAYL east side T-EAST east side T-WEST south side In addition, there were 12 additional pitfalls at G-IBPE and C-SAND which were used in a cross-site study for comparison to data from the Sevilleta dn Bandelier.
 These extra pitfalls were in 4 sets of 3, distributed on all sides of the NPP grid (see maps).
 Each trap was numbered for identification, and these numbers are written on the underside of the tile over each trap.
 The 12 additional cross-site study pitfall traps were terminated in March 1997.

 Typically, every 2 months.
-However, during windy seasons, the traps at M-RABB and M-NORT may need to be collected monthly because of large volumes of sand collecting in the cups.
+However, during windy seasons, the traps at M-RABB and M-NORT were collected monthly because of large volumes of sand collecting in the cups.
+This study is complete.